GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

 ![](../media/model_graph_search_providers_connect.png)
 <br>_Model graph - Search providers - Connect_

->**_Note_**: If you add processes with this function, the full supply chain will be NOT added.
-You have to manually add it afterwards, using the "Build flow supply chain" function (see below).
+>**_Note_**: If you add processes with this function, the full supply chain will NOT be added.
+You have to manually add it afterwards, using the "Build supply chain" function (see below).

 Moreover, if you want to create/edit the product system graphically, you can **drag and drop processes** from the navigation panel into the model graph void area.
 Then you can drag a flow to the corresponding one in the provider/receiver process to create the connections between the flows.
 To connect the newly added process to its supply chain, right-click on it and then select "Build supply chain".